DebayoTomisin/React-playground/README.md

 I understand the general idea of Redux but i'll have to make do with copying the boiler plate setups for now

-The Tabs folder in the component is an attempt to recreate what i built in the React projects repository only this time i'll be doing it with redux
-Should be a fun ride.
+The Tabs folder in the component is an attempt to recreate what i built in the React projects repository folder 6 only this time i'll be doing it with redux it should be a fun ride.

 Thank you!